KTH/in-memory-cache/README.md

-# In Memory Cache
+# In-memory Cache

-This is how you use the cache.
-It is a very basic in memory cache.
+This is how you use the in-memory cache.
+It is a very basic.

 ```javascript